Welcome...

 You might be in an important meeting, but daydreaming about a hot date.

-Or you could be trying to finish a project, but have emotions of worry dsitracting your efforts.
+Or you could be trying to finish a project, but have feelings of worry getting in the way of your efforts.

-Your "thoughts," "mental images," and "feelings" are always competing for attention
+Your "thoughts," "images," and "feelings" are always battling for your attention.

 Not only that...